 In the physical space, holiday packaging becomes hot-selling during the season.
 These products are perceived as “perfect for the occasion”, even if they are regular products that are just packed in themed packaging.

-An infographic from Marketo (below) explains the retail point of view pretty well too.
-The right packaging helps to speed up your logistics, reduce the number of faulty deliveries, but also relate to the positive feelings of buyers.
+This infographic from Marketo explains the retail point of view pretty well too.
+The right packaging helps to speed up your logistics, and reduce the number of faulty deliveries, and also relates to the positive feelings of buyers.

 The holiday season reports an increase in impulse sales every year, and much of that can be attributed to product packaging.

 Themed packaging gets shoppers into the mood of the season, which makes customers more likely to buy things they normally wouldn’t.

 Holiday Packaging Design: Shapes

 Another brilliant idea is to play with your holiday packaging's shape.

 Lindt creates various new Christmas themed packaging every year for several products.
 From Christmas Trees to glass ball ornaments, Lindt nails their festive designs.